Future Skills Sussex

 Local Skills Improvement Plan

-What is a Local Skills Improvement Plan?
+What is a Local Skills Improvement Plan (LSIP)?

-What area does the Sussex LSIP cover?
+What area does the Sussex and Brighton LSIP cover?

 Local Skills Improvement Plan –Annual Progress Reports